arbor-sim/arbor/doc/tutorial/network_ring.rst

 number of logical cores in your system.
 Especially with large numbers of cells you will notice the speed-up.
 (You could instantiate the recipe with 5000 cells and observe the difference.
 Don't forget to turn of plotting if you do; it will take more time to generate the image then to run the actual simulation!)
-If no domain decomposition is specified, a default distributing work equally is created.
+If no domain decomposition is specified, a default one distributing work equally is created.
 This is sufficient for now.
 You can print the objects to see what defaults they produce on your system.

 Step **(13)** sets all spike generators to record using the :py:class:`arbor.spike_recording.all` policy.